GregHarris90/Work-Day-Scheduler/README.md

 - Also building the display with HTML based on the provided CSS, while using Jquery/Bootstrap to build an interactive application and add functionality to the webpage.

--It took me a little longer to finally get everything working and onto GitHub, but I'm glad I was able to get it done!
+- It took me a little longer to finally get everything working, organized, and onto GitHub.
+But I'm glad I was able to get it done!

 *I still need to add an image of the color panels, but I need to wait for tomorrow to use the time change*